• Claudia Di Bella

-A/Prof Claudia Di Bella
+Associate Professor Claudia Di Bella

 MD PhD FRACS FAOrthA

 A/Prof Di Bella studied Medicine and Surgery at Bologna University, the first established University in Europe, graduating in 2002 with honours.
 She has completed her orthopaedic training in 2007 at the Rizzoli Orthopaedic Institute in Bologna, one of the world's most renowned orthopaedic hospitals.
 Her passion for the treatment of bone and soft tissue tumours started there, where she had the privilege to work alongside the world's best tumour surgeons, with Prof Davide Donati as her mentor.
+In 2012, A/Prof Di Bella obtained her PhD in oncology and experimental pathology.

 Professional memberships

-A/Prof Di Bella is member of:
+A/Prof Di Bella is a member of:

 Research Output

-List of publications, updated February 2019.
+List of publications, updated May 2024

 Media appearances